ajramos/myarch/README.md

 preinstalled.

-**DISCLAIMER**: I am not a linux expert, with this guide I am trying to put together all the learnings I made a long the way, hoping to save some time in the future not only for me in a pontential reinstallation situation but for other people who are in the same situation as me which basically it is a strong desire for becoming knowledgeable in the linux world, I adjusted this setup balancing my taste, time and comprenhension of the subsystems and modules, probably there are better ways to do these configurations, go out there and find yours because that is the beauty of the open source software.
+**DISCLAIMER**: I am not a linux expert, with this guide I am trying to put together all the learnings I made a long the way, I hope to save some time in the future not only for me in a potential reinstallation situation but for other people who are in the same situation as me which basically it is a strong desire for becoming knowledgeable in the linux world, I adjusted this setup balancing my taste, time and comprenhension of the subsystems and modules, probably there are better ways to do these configurations, go out there and find yours because that is the beauty of the open source software.

+**Good Luck!**

 ![The current look of my Slimbook](assets/screenshot.png "My beautiful arch")

-Good Luck!

-## 1. Installation of a plain vanilla Arch Linux
+# 1. Installation of a plain vanilla Arch Linux

 This procedure includes the root partition encryption (using LUKS without LVM)

-### 0. Fetch the latest Arch linux iso to a USB flash memory
+## 0. Fetch the latest Arch linux iso to a USB flash memory

 In linux you can use the following:
 ```bash
 dd if=/path/to/iso of=/dev/sdX
 ```
 where sdX is the device representing your usb key.

-### 1. Load Spanish keyboard layout, connect to internet and adjust clock:
+## 1. Load Spanish keyboard layout, connect to internet and adjust clock:

 ```bash
 loadkeys es
 iwctl station wlan0 connect "MiWifi"
 timedatectl set-ntp true
 ```

-### 2. Load additional kernel modules for encryption
+## 2. Load additional kernel modules for encryption

 ```bash
 modprobe dm-crypt
 modprobe dm-mod
 ```

-### 3. Create the partitions, we are going to need three of them:
+## 3. Create the partitions, we are going to need three of them:

 | Partition | Size | Type | Mount point | Comments |
 | --------- | ---- | ---- | ----------- | -------- |